MLH-Fellowship/prep-project-23.MAR.PREP.2/README.md

 You'll need to get your own API Key from their website (for free) and add it as an environment variable in a `.env` file.
 We have a template available as `example.env`.

 You'll be using React initially to build this.
 If you're new to React, check out the [website](https://reactjs.org) for some information on getting started!

+# Setting up the project in your local machine

+Step 1.
+Download and install [Node.js & npm](https://nodejs.org/en/download/package-manager/)
+Step 2.
+Fork and clone the repository
+Step 3.
+Install the Yarn package manager with `npm install --global yarn` Step 4.
+Rename `example.env` file to `.env` and put your API keys here.
+Step 5.
+Run the app with `yarn start`.
+Step 6.
+The default browser will be opened on [localhost:3000](http://localhost:3000)